afmiguel/canvas_lms_connector/README.md

-# Canvas Learning
+# Canvas LMS Connector

-Canvas Learning is a comprehensive educational platform designed to streamline the learning process for students and instructors.
+Canvas LMS Connector is a comprehensive educational platform designed to streamline the learning process for students and instructors.
 This project provides a set of APIs and tools to integrate with Canvas Learning and enhance the educational experience.

 ## Features